holecekales/Cortex/README.md

 # Experiments in IoT

+## Sump pump
+Needed to install sump pump under my house.
+Since i don't want to get my basement flooded, I decided to build a a simple IoT monitor.
+The simple app that helps me monitor it on running as a node app on [Azure](http://homecortex.azurewebsites.net)

 ## Todo:
 * Some kind of total of something?
 * Add weather
   - Temperature
   - Percipitation

+## Learn about:
 * Look at CSS animation for indicating change
 * What is the way to reload node stuff automatically?
 * What is the proper way to pass environment variable (and on Azure)

 **Critical Fixes**
 * I need to get a cert for WSS? (https and wss)